xemlock/google-apps-login/readme.txt

 the WordPress admin panel once you have activated the plugin.
 For a (non-personalized) preview of these instructions please [click here](http://wp-glogin.com/installing-google-apps-login/basic-setup/).

 == Changelog ==

+= 3.4.1 =

+Bug fixing for PHP Notice: Undefined index: approval_prompt.
+Bug Fixing for PHP Deprecated: Array and string offset access syntax with curly braces is deprecated.

 = 3.4 =

 Bug fixing for Invalid parameter value for approval_prompt: 'auto'.